Anish-Pal/Anish-Pal/README.md

 ###

-<p align="left">My name is Anish Pal and I am a passionate Software Developer specializing in Data Structures & Algorithms (DSA) with C++ and full-stack Web Development using HTML, CSS, Java ....</p>
+<h3 align="left">My name is Anish Pal and I am a passionate Software Developer specializing in Data Structures & Algorithms (DSA) with C++ and full-stack Web Development using HTML, CSS, Java ....</h3>

 ###